Pomax/BezierInfo-2/components/sections/polybezier/content.en-GB.md

 1. the end point of each section is the starting point of the following section, and
 2. the derivatives across that dual point line up.

-Unless, of course, you want discontinuities; then you don't even need 2.
+Unless you want sharp corners, of course.
+Then you don't even need 2.

 We'll cover three forms of poly-Bézier curves in this section.
 First, we'll look at the kind that just follows point 1. where the end point of a segment is the same point as the start point of the next segment.
 This leads to poly-Béziers that are pretty hard to work with, but they're the easiest to implement: